sandhawke/psdad/rwot8.md

 approach which uses natural language strings simultaneously as identifiers, delimiters, and documentation, resulting in a surprisingly simple and robust system with distinct advantages over all known current approaches in certain environments.
-PSDAD has has a partial spec and partial implementation available.
+PSDAD has a partial spec and partial implementation available.

 ## Motivation